Personal-Website-Assignment/personal-site-pt1-pt2/README.md

 # Career-Simulation
-My personal website assignment Part 1
+My personal website with additional CSS styling and layout.
+A contact form has been added with a success page.